rumca-js/RSS-Link-Database-2024/README.md

  - I am using raspberry PI at the moment.
 With it I cannot track all of the sources in the world.
 Therefore I track only 'well established' sources, or the ones I am really interested in
  - Is the data relevant, or useful for anyone but me?

+# Q & A

+Q: Why are you using sources like daily mail?
+This does not make any sense!
+A: This project aims to capture time capsule of day, or year.
+In statistics sometimes it is too late to capture "new" data.
+For analysis only credible, and reliable sources could be used

 # Ending notes

 All links belong to us!